 KIA ORA KOUTOU

-We genuinely feel we have something valuable to contribute to Auckland’s growing (deeper shade of) green movement.
-We aim to challenge, inspire and empower active citizens to make Auckland a vibrant, innovative, and resilient place to call home.
+We genuinely feel we have something valuable to contribute to Auckland’s growing (deeper shade of) green movement – we aim to challenge, inspire and empower active citizens to make Auckland a vibrant, innovative, and resilient place to call home.
 We hope to work with you and anyone who is interested in this kaupapa.

 For those of you unfamiliar with APW – we offer a new form of permaculture education through 12 day-long workshops over the course of a year.
 These workshops focus on various aspects of ecological design, appropriate technology, social innovation and sustainable living.
-Participants take on a design project applying permaculture principles to their passions, goals and day to day lives.
+PDC participants take on a design project applying permaculture principles to their passions, goals and day to day lives.
 At the completion of the course, participants gain a Permaculture Design Certificate (PDC) – an internationally recognised qualification.

 To ensure as many people as possible have access to our education programme we have developed various ways and means for non-monetary ‘payment’ for course participation.
 Engaging in our developing complementary currency SPENDS is one way.
 We also have a Youth Scholarship scheme for under 25′s which is available to two participants every year.
-However, applications for the 2014 youth scholarship scheme has now closed.

-If you are interested in finding out more about APW or our 2014 programme please browse the website and feel free to email any of us at the address below.
+If you are interested in finding out more about APW please browse the website and feel free to email any of us at the address below.
 If you have done a PDC, and in particular if you are one of the hundreds of people who have done our PDC and have gotten significant value from the experience please share this opportunity with others.
 The more the merrier.